Rob Little: Before comedy

 After graduating with a degree in business and information sciences, Little has had several jobs.
 Before comedy, he worked for General Motors in Detroit, Kmart in Troy, Michigan, and IBM in Dearborn, Michigan.
 At IBM, Little was a computer programmer.
 Though this position was lucrative, Rob stated that it was not for him.
 He was fired from IBM due to an all-company email that he sent which read, "If you aren't happy here, quit your job and follow your dream."
 Little viewed this as a blessing in disguise because it was after this moment in 1998 that he started becoming a relevant player in the world of comedy.

 Stand-up and acting

-Little uses his training from the world famous Second City Comedy Club to create routines that are inventive, funny, spontaneous, and completely unique.

-He is well known in comedy clubs in Los Angeles and throughout the United States.
-He is a regular sketch comedy artist on The Best Damn Sports Show Period and has made appearances on other shows such as Last Call with Carson Daly, Strictly Sex with Dr. Drew and won $25,000 on CBS's Fire Me...Please.
+Little is well known throughout the United States for his stand-up and sketch comedy routines.
+He was a regular sketch comedy artist on The Best Damn Sports Show Period and made appearances on other shows such as Last Call with Carson Daly, Strictly Sex with Dr. Drew, as well as having won $25,000 on CBS's Fire Me...Please.